ademidek/data-ingestion-subsytem/README.md

 -modularize my code more, break things down into functions so they can be tested.
 -shorten the validation code logic and break it up into smaller functions.
--create oop sort of method you have your class and your methods
+-create oop sort of method you have your class and your methods -if there are processes that are supposed to fail, make sure you right tests to check if they really fail.